Guidelines for Making Decisions as a Couple in Partnership

 Photo: ©Worawee Meepian’s Images via Canva.com

 Biblical decision-making is not that difficult if you are the only one making the decision.
-There are challenges, of course, but it’s much easier if you’re the only one affected by the decision.
-Once the number of contributors to the decision-making process increase, the more challenging it will be to navigate with humility and no sinful reactions.
+There are challenges, of course, but it’s much easier if you’re the only one affected by the decision you make.
+Once the number of contributors to the decision-making process increases and the consequences are broader, it will be more challenging to navigate with humility, clarity, and mutually agreed-upon cooperation regarding the path forward.
+Having guidelines for couples and friends is crucial.

 You may want to read: